unepwcmc/ProtectedPlanet/docs/automatic_import.md

 ## What you have to do

-The import process is detailed in the handover notes, in the informatics Dropbox (at `informatics/guidance`)
+The import process is detailed [here](https://github.com/unepwcmc/wiki/wiki/WDPA-Release)